YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Disable replication of the database file(s) or region(s).
 Even if you turn off replication, journaling continues to operate as before.

 .. note::
-   YottaDB/GT.M creates a new set of journal files and cuts the back link to the previous journal files if the replication-state is OFF and then turned ON again.
+   YottaDB creates a new set of journal files and cuts the back link to the previous journal files if the replication-state is OFF and then turned ON again.
 The database cannot rollback to a state prior to ON.
 Therefore, ensure that replication-state remains ON throughout the span of database replication.
 Turn replication-state OFF only if database replication is no longer needed or the instance is about to be refreshed from the backup of the originating instance.

 *ON*

 Enables replication for the selected database file(s) or region(s).
 When the JOURNAL qualifier is not specified, this action turns BEFORE_IMAGE journaling on.
 Specify -JOURNAL=NOBEFORE_IMAGE to enable replication with no-before-image journaling.
-In both cases, YottaDB/GT.M creates a new journal file for each database file or region, and switches the current journal file.
-YottaDB/FIS recommends you to specify the desired journaling characteristics (MUPIP SET -JOURNAL=BEFORE_IMAGE or MUPIP SET -JOURNAL=NOBEFORE_IMAGE).
+In both cases, YottaDB creates a new journal file for each database file or region, and switches the current journal file.
+YottaDB recommends you to specify the desired journaling characteristics (MUPIP SET -JOURNAL=BEFORE_IMAGE or MUPIP SET -JOURNAL=NOBEFORE_IMAGE).

 When replication is ON, a MUPIP SET REPLICATION=ON command with no JOURNAL qualifier assumes the current journaling characteristics (which are stored in the database file header).
-By default GT.M sets journal operation to BEFORE_IMAGE if this command changes the replication state from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.
+By default YottaDB sets journal operation to BEFORE_IMAGE if this command changes the replication state from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.
 Therefore, conservative scripting should always specify the desired journaling characteristics using the JOURNAL qualifier of the MUPIP SET command.

 The replication state ON in the file header denotes normal replication operation.

 *[WAS_ON] OFF*

-Denotes an implicit replication state when YottaDB/GT.M attempts to keep replication working even if run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file cause YottaDB/GT.M to turn journaling off.
+Denotes an implicit replication state when YottaDB attempts to keep replication working even if run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file cause YottaDB to turn journaling off.
 Even with journaling turned off, the Source Server attempts to continue replication using the records available in the replication journal pool.
 In this state, replication can only continue as long as all the information it needs is in the replication journal pool.
 Events such as an operationally significant change on the replicating instance(s) or communication problems are likely to cause the Source Server to need information older than that in the replication journal pool and because it cannot look for that information in journal files, at that point the Source Server shuts down.

 .. note::
    If the replication ON state is like a bicycle running smoothly on the road, replication WAS_ON is like a bicycle with a flat front tire being ridden like a unicycle - the system is operating outside its intended mode of use and is more subject to misfortune.